ashleymoogle/webpack-inject-plugin/README.md

 ### manifest:
 *OPTIONAL*: You can specify the oath to your manifest and the plugin with use it for injections

+### verbose:
+For debug, lots of logs will be displayed

 TODO:
 - tests
 - More cases